The longest 0% balance transfer credit cards

 That means your debt isn't getting more expensive and, crucially, your repayments become more affordable.

-A lot of cards offer balance transfers, but the specialised cards in this article have longer interest-free offers and lower fees.
+A lot of cards offer balance transfers, but the specialised cards in this article have longer interest-free offers but do tend to charge slightly higher fees as a result.

 Consider the costs